Finedon conservation area plan goes to consultation

 "A lot of the buildings here are listed but it's important to retain the ones that don't make the grade, otherwise the historical landscape will be lost.

-"Without the conservation area people could demolish anything, apart from those buildings that are listed already."'Pleasure not dissent'
+"Without the conservation area people could demolish anything, apart from those buildings that are listed already."

 The meeting on Tuesday night also encouraged other villages in the borough with an interest in maintaining older features to approach the council to discuss similar orders.